 The reality is that you don’t have time to sort through papers, spreadsheets, and voicemails.
-Instead, use leave management software so you can manage your team’s leave from one simple dashboard.
+Instead, use leave management software to manage your team’s leave from one simple dashboard.

-The benefits of that centralized leave management system?
-You can view different leave types, remaining balances, requests, and even booked time off.
+The benefits of that centralised leave management system?
+You can view different leave types, remaining balances, requests, and booked time off.
 That way, you can make it easier for employees to request time off, for you to approve that time, and for anyone to track time off.

 4. Provide ongoing communication with one simple tool

 As with most parts of running a successful retail operation, keeping the lines of communication open is vital.
 Let your team know they can — and should — always come to you about leave questions.
-Build an environment of understanding, and ensure your team knows they shouldn’t be afraid to ask for time off when they need it.
+Build an environment of understanding, and ensure your team knows they shouldn’t be afraid to ask for time off when needed.

-In saying this, it might be smart to set a minimum time buffer between leave requests and the actual days off.
+In saying this, setting a minimum time buffer between leave requests and the actual days off might be wise.
 Unless the circumstances are extreme, a team member shouldn’t be able to submit a leave request for a fortnight of holidays the day before they plan to go.
-This will give you enough time to get other team members to cover their shifts, or to hire a short-term replacement if necessary.
+This will give you enough time to get other team members to cover their shifts or to hire a short-term replacement if necessary.

 Manage leave requests without being left shorthanded

 The best part about time off is that employees come back refreshed.
-But the downside is that you need to fill their shift — and you need to make sure they don’t skip out of work too often.
+But the downside is that you need to fill their shift and make sure they don’t skip out of work too often.
 Sign up for a free trial of Deputy to see how you can manage leave, schedules, and last-minute replacements in one app.